AVPolyakov/SharpLayout/README.md

 You can hold Ctrl and mouse left click on the image `Ctrl + Сlick`, LiveViewer will jump to the corresponding line of source code in Visual Studio or JetBrains Rider.

 You can resize a elements by mouse.
 Select the size in Visual Studio editor.
 Hold left button and draw a rectangle by mouse in LiveViewer.
 Press `w` (width) or `h` (height) button.
 See second video below.
+If you use Rider the height or width will be copied to clipboard.

 To change scale of image, change `resolution` parameter in `SavePng` method.